Stallaert Lab

 Studying the cell cycle in its native environment

-Role of the tumor microenvironment in cancer cell proliferation
+Investigating the role of the TME in cancer cell proliferation

 Cancer is a disease characterized by uncontrolled cell proliferation and many of the mutations that drive tumorigenesis occur directly in the proteins that control the cell cycle.
-Using patient-derived organoids, we are mapping the cell cycles of individual tumors to identify specific vulnerabilities in the cancer cell cycle and targeting them with personalized therapy.
+Using tumor microarray libraries, patient-derived organoids, and cell line models, we study how the cell cycle adapts during tumor initiation, progression, and with drug treatment, with the ultimate goal of identifying specific vulnerabilities in the cancer cell cycle and targeting them with personalized therapy.

 We are always on the lookout for curious minds